AKris15/OS-Flip/README.md

 - 🔍 View all bootable OS entries
 - ✅ Set a default OS for future boots
-- 🔁 Temporarily reboot into another OS (“Flip”)
+- 🔁 Temporarily Flips into another OS (“Flip”)

 It works on: